 If you’re new to yoga nidra, I’ve prepared a free yoga nidra download for you so that you can put all your knowledge into practice right away.

-And if you’re a yoga teacher interested in offering yoga nidra classes to your students, join our free webinar series taking place on the 18 + 19 of May.
-Save your spot here.
+And if you’re a yoga teacher interested in offering yoga nidra classes to your students, join a brilliant teacher training I’ve created.
+You can put your name on a waiting list and I’ll notify you once the programme opens!

 Ferreira-Vorkapic, Borba-Pinheiro (2018) The Impact of Yoga Nidra and Seated Meditation on the Mental Health of College Professors.